8 Grocery Shopping Hacks for the Coupon Averse

 When you’re not feeding a large family or challenged by a lack of disposable income, it may feel easier to let your grocery shopping be carefree.
 But Bell and his team found that young, unmarried adult households with higher incomes do 45% more unplanned buying.
 Their studies also revealed that unplanned purchasing goes up by 23% when the shopping trip itself is unplanned.
 Make a list of items that will get you through at least one week, and vow not to go back to the store until one full week has passed.

 8. Keep yourself away from temptation.

 Amazon Prime Pantry delivers up to 45 pounds of grocery store items right to your door, saving you time, fuel costs, and the temptation of going to the store and overspending.
-If you live in a state that applies sales tax when shopping locally, shopping online could help save money.
-Through you’ll pay $5.99 to ship each box.
-Joanie Demer, founder of The Krazy Coupon Lady, says she price compared all of the items to Wal-Mart, and never paid more than 8% above the retailer’s sticker price.3 Prime pantry orders require an Amazon Prime membership, which is free for 30 days, and costs $99 for the year.
+Though you’ll pay $5.99 to ship each box, Joanie Demer3, founder of The Krazy Coupon Lady, says she price compared all of the items to Wal-Mart, and never paid more than 8% above the retailer’s sticker price.
+Prime Pantry orders require an Amazon Prime membership, which is free for 30 days, and costs $99 for the year.